 Smithsonian Science How

-Bring a Smithsonian Scientist into your classroom with Smithsonian Science How!
-Check out the Science How schedule below to get started, or preview our formats by watching a program from our video webcast archives.
+Bring Smithsonian and other science experts into your classroom with Smithsonian Science How!
+Preview our formats by watching a program from our video archives.

 - Scientists take your questions

 - 45 minutes long, followed by an extended Q&A for 15 minutes

 - Aligned with national science standards

 - Aligned with the museum’s Digital School Programs

 We are working to schedule more shows in 2022 and will publish the details once they have been set.

 - March 31, 2022: Expedition to the Island of the Land Crabs with Biologist Vicky Watson-Zink